dz0ny/vaultier/docs/install.rst

     cd /etc/supervisor/cond.f
     touch vaultier.conf

+.. note:: You can find the configuration template in
+    ``/opt/vaultier/venv/vaultier-config-examples/supervisord``, if you have
+    your virtualenv in ``/opt/vaultier/venv`` directory

 Now, open the ``vaultier.conf`` file in your editor of choice and put the following contents inside::